Yiqi-Guo/Yiqi-Guo/README.md

 - 📫 How to reach me **yguo36@ncsu.edu**

-- ⚡ Fun fact **I once spent more time naming a Git branch than writing the code XP**
+- ⚡ Fun fact **I once spent more time naming a Git branch than writing the code.
+XP**

 <h3 align="left">Connect with me:</h3>
 <p align="left">